walnuthq/madara-docs/docs/quickstart/run_appchain.md

 - Madara sequencer.
 Your node for receiving transactions and building blocks
 - Orchestrator.
 This manages a lot of the communications forward from your sequencer
 - A mock prover.
 This generates (mock) proofs for your blocks.
 This is explained in more detail below.
 - A local Ethereum blockchain.
-This is the settlement layer used for your you Appchain.
+This is the settlement layer used for your Appchain.
 This is explained in more detail below.

 ### Prover